 On September 17, 2019, we completed a public offering of 4,000,000 shares of 8.000% Series C Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock with a liquidation preference of \$25.00 per share (the "Series C Preferred Stock") and subsequently issued 600,000 shares of Series C Preferred Stock pursuant to the underwriters' exercise of their over-allotment option.
 We received total gross proceeds of \$115.0 million and net proceeds of approximately \$111.2 million, net of underwriting discounts, commissions and expenses.
 The Series C Preferred Stock has no stated maturity and is not subject to any sinking fund or mandatory redemption.
 Under certain circumstances upon a change of control, the Series C Preferred Stock is convertible to shares of our common stock.
 Holders of Series C Preferred Stock have no voting rights, except under limited conditions, and holders are entitled to receive cumulative cash dividends before holders of our common stock are entitled to receive any dividends.
 The initial dividend rate for the Series C Preferred Stock, from and including the date of original issue to, but not including, September 17, 2024, is equal to 8.000% per annum of the \$25.00 per share liquidation preference.
 On and after September 17, 2024, dividends on the Series C Preferred Stock will accumulate at a percentage of the \$25.00 liquidation preference equal to an annual floating rate of the three-month LIBOR plus a spread of 6.476% per annum.
 Shares of our Series C Preferred Stock are redeemable at \$25.00 per share plus accumulated and unpaid dividends (whether or not declared) exclusively at our option commencing on September 17, 2024, or earlier under certain circumstances intended to preserve our qualification as a REIT for Federal income tax purposes.
 Dividends are payable quarterly in arrears on the 17th day of each March, June, September and December.
-Based on current conditions for the Company, we do not anticipate paying dividends on our common or preferred stock for the foreseeable future.
-Refer to t
+Refer to the "Dividends" section above for more detail on arrearages.